bdusell/cminor/README.md

 State of Completion
 -------------------

-All required functionality currently appears to be working.
-There is, of course, no guarantee that the compiler or the programs which it generates will not bug out unexpectedly, but the experience of using them so far suggest that the compiler is generally quite sound.
-It works on all test programs provided.
+All intended functionality appears to be working, and the program works on all test inputs provided.
+The experience of using the compiler suggests that it is generally quite sound, but of course there is no guarantee that there are no hidden bugs, that there isn't a glitch in the matrix, and that the entire universe isn't just a hologram.

 The compiler implements (or at least supposes to implement) the following
 features:

 * Error checking during the scanning phase
 * Error recovery during the parsing phase
-* Location information for errors in the input and descriptive error messages for semantic errors
+* Input file location information for errors in the input and descriptive error messages for semantic errors
-* Validation that a main function exists with the correct signature
+* Validation that a `main` function exists with the correct signature
-* Validation that functions with non-void return types return values in all branches of execution
+* Validation that functions with non-`void` return types return values in all branches of execution
 * Detection of unreachable statements
 * Use of a string table to minimize the number of string literals included in the resulting program
-* Packing of constant values into the format strings used by the calls to printf which underlie print statements
+* Packing of constant values, at compile time, into the format strings used by the calls to `libc`'s `printf` which underlie C Minor `print` statements
-* Ensurance that the literal arguments to print cannot be used to insert extra format specifiers that break the underlying printf implementation
+* Ensurance that the literal arguments to `print` cannot be used to insert extra format specifiers that break the underlying `printf` format specifiers
-* Printing of "true" and "false" for boolean values
+* Printing of `true` and `false` for boolean values
 * Implementation of lexical scoping rules
-* Control flow statements if, else, and while
+* Control flow statements `if`, `else`, and `while`
 * Short-circuited logical operators
 * Awesomeness